Emmanuel Carrère: Family

 Carrère was born into a wealthy family in the 16th arrondissement of Paris.
-His father, Louis Carrère d'Encausse, is a retired insurance executive.
-His mother, historian Hélène Carrère d'Encausse (born Hélène Zourabichvili, the daughter of Georgian émigrés), is a member and perpetual secretary of the Académie française and former member of the European Parliament.
-She is a cousin of Georgian President Salome Zourabichvili.
-Carrère has two sisters: Nathalie Carrère, a lawyer, and Marina Carrère d'Encausse, a doctor, TV Presenter and novelist.
+His father, Louis Carrère d'Encausse, is a retired insurance executive and his mother, historian Hélène Carrère d'Encausse (born Hélène Zourabichvili, the daughter of Georgian émigrés), was a member and perpetual secretary of the Académie française and former member of the European Parliament.
+She was a cousin of Georgian President Salome Zourabichvili.
+Carrère has two sisters: Nathalie, a lawyer, and Marina, a doctor, TV presenter and novelist.
 He is the nephew of composer Nicolas Zourabichvili and cousin of philosopher François Zourabichvili.

 Studies

 Carrère studied at the Lycée Janson-de-Sailly and Sciences Po (the Paris Institute of Political Studies).